How Much Does Bankruptcy Cost?

 If you’re unable to borrow enough money from family or friends to pay a lawyer, other options exist:

-- File on your own, also called pro se.
+- File on your own, also called filing pro se.
 This reduces filing and administrative fees since you do the work yourself, but it can be very risky.
 If you fail to complete documents properly or on time, or if you face a creditor who questions your financial disclosures, you might find that you’re ill-equipped to handle your case.
+If done incorrectly, a Chapter 7 trustee can sell your assets.

 - Obtain help from a free legal clinic or the Legal Aid Society.
 If your income is less than 150% of the poverty line for your family size and you can’t afford a plan to pay an attorney, you might qualify for pro bono legal representation.

-- Find a lawyer who will work for you for free, known as pro bono representation.
+- Find a bankruptcy lawyer who will work for you for free, known as pro bono representation.
 You can use the American Bankruptcy Institute’s attorney directory or consult your state’s bar association for lawyers who might take your case without charge.
 Some law firms require their attorneys to take 10% to 15% of their cases pro bono.
+Some bar associations also have programs where you may be entitled to discounted services even if they are not free.

 - Use other tactics to raise the money.
 You should stop paying credit-card debts and apply the money to the attorney’s fee.
 Also consider taking a part-time job to earn the needed money or selling household items on Craigslist or eBay.

-- Michon, K. (ND) Paying Your Bankruptcy Lawyer: Costs & Types of Fees.
-Retrieved from: http://www.alllaw.com/articles/nolo/bankruptcy/paying-lawyer-attorney-fees.html
+- O’Neill, C. (ND) Paying Your Bankruptcy Lawyer: Costs & Types of Fees.
+Retrieved from https://www.alllaw.com/articles/nolo/bankruptcy/paying-lawyer-attorney-fees.html